pomme-clic/s-money-documentation/docs/docs/kyc/conformity.md

 ## Scoring
 Xpollens performs a scoring calculation based on customers informations.
-Main effect from a customer relationship perspective is the time between 2 KYC updates.
+Main effect from a customer relationship perspective is the time between 2 KYC updates and differenciation in Banking activity controls.

 ---

 ## Tax information control

-### Procees introduction
+### Process introduction
 To support governments to fight against tax evasion, financial institutions must implement solutions to collect and verify their customers' tax information.